phongsathorn1/Thai-Nutrition-Table-Extraction/README.md

 # Thai Nutrition Table Extraction
 [Thai-Nutrition-Table-Extraction on GitHub](https://github.com/Phongsathron/Thai-Nutrition-Table-Extraction)

-This project is created to extract data form Nutrition Table to help user collect data about nutrition to use with Health care application, Fitness app, etc.
+This project is created to extract data form Nutrition Table by using computer vision technique to help user collect data about nutrition for using with Health care application, Fitness app, etc.

 **NOTICE** Thank to [text-detection-ctpn](https://github.com/eragonruan/text-detection-ctpn) and [Tesseract](https://github.com/tesseract-ocr/tesseract), we using their source code for detect and recognize text in nutrition table.